 Learning from performing any task is essential.
-Finding out what works and what does not is a positive way to achieve this and should improve future approaches and therefore likelihood of success.
-This learning process is integral to everyday life, but often runs into difficulty when applying it to projects.
+Finding out what works and what does not is a positive way to achieve this and should improve future approaches and therefore the likelihood of success.
+In this article, we look to explain knowledge management and how it can benefit you.

 How do we learn?

 Project success criteria are usually determined by Time, Cost and Specification (and Benefits if a change project).
-In order to gain the best understanding of the project these factors at the very least require measuring against the original project brief.
+In order to gain the best understanding of the project, these factors at the very least require measuring against the original project brief.

 One thing that’s worse than not reviewing a project is hiding the problems occurred in fear of a chastising.
-In our experience it is often the larger and more established organisations where this situation is most common.
+In our experience, it is often the larger and more established organisations where this situation is most common.

 The reality of reviewing projects is that when the number of projects and day-to-day tasks are mounting up, it is easy to neglect this side of project management.
 It can also be the key to individual and organisational learning and progression.

 The concept of Knowledge Management is notoriously difficult to tie down, often ending with a helpful comment such as “well it’s the management of knowledge, isn’t it?”

 The idea being that if this knowledge is captured, it will not be lost when employees move to another job.
-This point also highlights to recent interest in the topic, as the rate in which people move from one job to the next continually increases.
+This point also highlights the recent interest in the topic, as the rate in which people move from one job to the next continually increases.

 One definition suggests that Knowledge Management, at its simplest “is about encouraging people to share knowledge and ideas to create value-adding products and services.”
 (Chase, 1997).

 Knowledge Management is also about creating an effective environment for learning to flourish – which unfortunately puts it into direct conflict with the cultures of many organisations and the status quo of blame culture, as discussed earlier.

-At a more advanced level it is a full framework and culture designed (yes designed – rarely accidental) to extract, capture and learn from all staff, projects, activities, process and software in order to keep and maintain competitive advantage.
+At a more advanced level, it is a full framework and culture designed (yes designed – rarely accidental) to extract, capture and learn from all staff, projects, activities, process and software in order to keep and maintain a competitive advantage.